Olive Garden Alfredo Sauce

 Olive Garden Alfredo Dipping Sauce for Breadsticks

-Frequently asked questions about Alfredo Sauce
+Frequently asked questions about Alfredo Sauce.

-• Can you make alfredo sauce with half and half? – Yes, you can.
+• Can you make Alfredo sauce with half and half? – Yes, you can.
 It may not thicken as well, but when combined with the pasta, the starch in the pasta will help thicken the sauce.

-How to Store and Reheat Alfredo Sauce
+How to store and reheat Alfredo Sauce

-If you happen to have some leftovers, I recommend storing the sauce in its own airtight container.
+If you happen to have some leftovers, I recommend storing the sauce in its airtight container.
 Do not combine the pasta and the sauce in the same container.

 A plate of pasta with homemade Olive Darden Alfredo Sauce